LambdaTest/documentation/docs/getting-started-with-flutter-dart-android-automation.md

 1. **app:** Enter the app id generated while uploading the app.
 Example:`lt://APP123456789123456789`
 2. **testSuite:** Enter the test suite id generated while uploading the test suite.
 Example: `lt://APP123456789123456789`
-3. **device:** Enter the name and os version of the device in “DeviceName-OSVersion” format.
+3. **device:** Enter the name and os version of the device in "DeviceName-OSVersion" format.
 Example: `Pixel 6-12` or `Galaxy S21 Ultra 5G-11`.
 You can also choose to use regular expression for device name such as `Pixel.*-12`.
 4. **video:** Generate video for all the tests that have run.
 Example: `true`.
 5. **queueTimeout:** Enter the time in seconds for total execution time of the build.
 Example: `900`.
 6. **testTimeout:** Max wait time for test execution (default value - `900` secs)